 Non-state regions are designed to help you understand the economic impact, traveler movement and destination utilization through different regions within your destination.

 A Region in the ZDOS® allows you to define a broader, contiguous geographic area that shares common characteristics, visitation patterns, subcultures, etc. When a Region is defined, we are not measuring visitation as devices crossing the Region boundary, but rather aggregating the visitation to the Points of Interest (POIs) within the region together.
-Since it is an aggregation of POIs, all regions need to have at least one primary POI within the boundary.
+Since it is an aggregation of POIs, all regions must have a handful of POIs within the boundary.
 For this reason, it may not align with the real estate neighborhoods you are used to.
 An example of a Region in our Operating System might be Bourbon Street in New Orleans.

 Q. Can my region align with my legislative district boundaries?